reza-dev20/NewsApp/README.md

 # NewsApp
-This is a news application that uses MVVM architecture pattern
+This is a news application that uses MVVM architecture pattern And written in kotlin